Ma tini, ma mano, ka rapa te whai.

 The people of Tahi call our founder, Suzan Craig, our guardian, as she has chosen to care for this special place and bring it back to life.
 A founding member of The Long Run Global Ecosphere Retreats, Suzan has a deep-rooted connection to this place – and is not afraid to do the hard mahi (work) to bring our sustainable philosophy to life.

 Suzan has a respect for nature and a deep understanding of its fragility that has been nurtured since childhood.
 Her father is Professor John Craig (ONZM), widely recognised as one of New Zealand’s conservation experts, who has helped inform and guide Suzan’s drive for doing what is right.
-Beekeeping has also been in Suzan’s family for generations: since 1888!
+Beekeeping has also been in Suzan’s family for generations: since her great-uncles began one of New Zealand’s first beekeeping companies, circa 1888!

 Today, Tahi is a restored, biodiversity-positive nature sanctuary, a self-sustaining business where nature can benefit everyone.
 By harnessing The Long Run’s 4Cs – conservation, culture, community and commerce – into every decision we make, Suzan is guiding the way for positive-impact land management.

 Suzan’s vision of restoring Tahi to a nature and wetland sanctuary and ecological retreat has also helped to enhance our community.
 From just one employee on the land when we began, Tahi now has up to 50 staff during busy seasons – looking after our bees, collecting our honey, running our cafe and bee education centre, planting trees, restoring our wetlands and caring for the land in every way.